vinusiva/CP386_Assignment4/README.md

 • Individual contribution: The assignment was completed individually.

 • Features: The user will be able to input desired allocated resources for the threads.
 If the user input '*', it will output allocation, available, needed and maximum matrixes for the resources and threads.
+The "Run" command will output a safe sequence for the threads.

 • Tests: Since user input is required, various inputs were tested to detect any errors.